-Doctors and scientists think that a lot of these gene-caused conditions may have good roles too.
+Doctors and scientists think that a lot of genes related to genetic conditions may have good roles too.
 That’s why they are still around.
-So even though we see psoriasis as a problem, the genes that cause psoriasis may also be helping us somehow.
+So even though we may see psoriasis as a negative, the genes that cause psoriasis may also be helping us somehow.

 One idea is that a lot of the genes that we find in people with psoriasis are helpful in fighting HIV.3 Genes that protect people from getting AIDS are obviously an advantage.
 But it’s important that we keep two things in mind.

 First, we know that we find the same genes in people who have psoriasis and people who are good at fighting HIV.
 But that doesn’t mean that the genes that cause psoriasis are the same ones that fight HIV.
 It may be two different genes that are right next to one another, so we see them together a lot.
 (Scientists say these genes are “linked.”)4

 Second, we have to remember that evolution takes a long time and HIV hasn’t been in humans for very long.
 We may think of 100 years as forever, but evolution needs thousands of years to act.

 Because of this we know that psoriasis genes aren’t still around because they keep us from getting HIV.
 But these same genes might protect us from another infection (maybe a relative of HIV) that has been around for much longer.

 Gene changes can protect us

 This appears to be the case for a gene called CCR5.
 People who are missing part of this gene can be completely protected against HIV.
 This is great today, but as we said earlier, HIV hasn’t been around very long.